-A rectocele (also known as an posterior prolapse) is a hernia of the back wall of the vagina resulting in the rectum bulging into the vaginal passage.
+A rectocele (also known as a posterior prolapse) is a hernia on the back wall of the vagina resulting in the rectum bulging into the vaginal passage.
 Rectocele is often measured in stages ranging from stage 1 which is a minor prolapse, to stage 4 which is complete prolapse.
 If you are suffering from one type of pelvic organ prolapse, the pull on your organs and connective tissues can also cause other prolapses to occur.
-It is very important to begin pelvic floor muscle training as soon as possible to regain the strength in your pelvic floor and lessen your rectocele symptoms.
+It is very important to begin pelvic floor muscle training as soon as possible.
+This helps to restore the pelvic floor to it’s normal resting length, while strengthening your pelvic floor and reducing your symptoms.

-Because a rectocele causes the rectum to slip down into the vagina, bowel function is often impacted.
+Because a rectocele causes the rectum to be pushed/pulled into the vagina, bowel function is often impacted.
 You may experience constipation like symptoms and often feel like the bowel has not completely emptied.
 Sometimes women with rectocele have to splint by pressing the rectum from inside the vagina in order to poop.
-Straining from constipation can increase the stage of pelvic organ prolapse so it is very important to have a diet that has sufficient fiber.
-This should keep your poo healthy and easy to pass.
-You can use the Bristol Stool Scale to check the consistence of your poo.
+Straining from constipation can increase the stage of pelvic organ prolapse due to the increase in intraabdominal pressure.
+It is very important to have sufficient fiber in your diet which can help to maintain soft and easy to pass stools.
+You can use the Bristol Stool Scale to check the consistence of your poop.
 Rectocele symptoms can also have negative impact on sexual function.

 When looking at these images, you should know that they show the prolapse when under increased intraabdominal pressure.
 Under normal conditions, without increased pressure, the organs and tissues don’t bulge in the same way.
 The exception is severe prolapse where bulge may always be present.
 In the case of rectocele, feces can also cause bulging and a feeling that there is something in the vagina.